How to catch Unown in Pokémon Go

-How do you find and catch all 26 of the Unown Pokémon in Pokémon Go Gen 2?
-Here are our top tips, from A to Z!

-Unown is one of the rarest and hardest to find Pokémon in Pokémon Go Gen 2.
+Unown is one of the rarest and hardest to find Pokémon in Pokémon Go Gen 2 and, now, Pokémon Go Gen 3 .
 Scratch that.
-Unown is one of TWENTY SIX of the rarest and hardest to find Pokémon in Pokémon Go Gen 2.
-That's because it doesn't spawn very often in most areas and, when it does, it can manifest as any one of the 26 letters of the alphabet, from A to Z.
+Unown is one of TWENTY ~SIX~ EIGHT of the rarest and hardest to find Pokémon in Pokémon Go — period.
+That's because it doesn't spawn very often in most areas and, when it does, it can manifest as any one of the 28 forms, stylized after the letters of the alphabet, from A to Z. So, as well as the punctation ? and !.
+So, how do you catch 'em all?

-So, how do you catch the elusive — and iterative! — new Pokémon?
-Here are some tips!

 What's 'Unown' and how many forms does it really have?

-Unown is one of the new Pokémon in Pokémon Go Gen 2.
-It currently had twenty-six distinct forms, one for each letter of the alphabet, from A to Z.
+Unown is one of the Pokémon introduced into Pokémom Go as part of the Gen 2 update.
+Gen 2 had 26 distinct forms, one shaped after each letter of the alphabet, from A to Z. Gen 3 adds ? and ! for a total of 28.

 Here's how Bulbipedia describes it: